 30. Tiger Knee Tattoo

-If you have high pain tolerance, a knee tattoo can be a great choice.
+A knee tattoo can be a great choice if you have high pain tolerance.
 It is one of the most painful locations to get tattooed because of the thin skin and proximity to bone, but it can also be one of the most striking.
 Anywhere on the knee and its surroundings will hurt, but the kneecap is the worst of all.
 A design here can be easily shown off or covered up but has a rebellious feel, and your chosen design can lean into that.
-For example, the face of a tiger, with its teeth bared, can tell the world you are someone who is not to be messed with.
+For example, a tiger’s face, with its teeth bared, can tell the world you are someone who is not to be messed with.

 31. Tiger Knuckle Tattoo